Informfully/Documentation/docs/source/participatory.rst

 (Both user scores and article scores are mapped into the same political space.)
 Finally, users in the experimental group get recommended items based on user-item distance.

-When re-using PLD for offline testing requires addressing one critical issue:
+When reusing PLD for offline testing requires addressing one critical issue:
-There are no users who can take a survey.
+There are no users available to take the survey.
-When starting the offline evaluation, users are assigned political scores on the basis of the ratio of political actors' items in their history.
+When starting the offline evaluation, users are assigned political scores based on the ratio of political actors' items in their history.
 To that end, we introduce an offline-only step for annotating political actors/parties in news articles.
 They are automatically counted across all reading histories.
 The subsequent logic of PLD remains the same: